TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

     self.arrow_dir = -self.arrow_dir
 ```

-After this is done it it removes all objects that have a chance on changing on the canvas so it is fresh to place updated objects onto it.
+After that is done it it removes all objects that have a chance on changing on the canvas so it is fresh to place updated objects onto it.
+This is done using the delete_(name) functions toghether with functions that come ready with Tkinter.
 ```
 self.delete_Poly()
 self.delete_rect()